-In April 2002, the structure of doctoral course in Nagasaki University was re-organized by integrating the three graduate schools from the Schools of Medical Science, Dental Science and Pharmacology into the Graduate School of Biomedical Sciences.
-The schoo now offers six master and doctoral courses.
-All the departments in the Institute of Tropical Medicine (ITM) are involved in teaching the Course on Infection Research.
-In April 2013, the "Program for Nurturing Global Leaders in Tropical and Emerging Communicable Diseases (PhD course)" was incorporated in this course.
+University now offers six master and doctoral courses, after unification in 2002 of three biomedical schools, Medical, Dental and Pharmacology.
+All the departments in the Institute of Tropical Medicine (ITM) are actively involved in teaching the Course on Infection Research.
+In April 2013, the "Program for Nurturing Global Leaders in Tropical and Emerging Communicable Diseases (PhD course)" was incorporated in this Course.
 Limited to 15 students per year, the new program is one of the several programs adopted by the Program for Leading Program supported by the Ministry of Education, Culture, Sports, Science and Technology.
-It focuses on tropical and emerging infectious controlling communicable diseases and on leadership.
+It focuses on controlling tropical and emerging infectious communicable diseases and on leadership.
 One of its unique features is that students will be given practical trainings in a cross-field curriculum, which includes hands-on training at overseas Nagasaki University Research Stations in Kenya and Vietnam and other international organizations.
-In addition, 20 staff of ITM composed of professors, associate professors and assistant professors participate in this program.
-They play an important role in giving lectures related to tropical and emerging communicable diseases and in helping students to write their dissertations.
+For the program, twenty-one staff of ITM composed of professors, associate professors and assistant professors devote themselves in giving lectures and supervising students' research activities.